actlaboratory/USB-D/addon/doc/en/readme.md

 ### Check and perform updates

 Updates may be provided to this add-on to update functionality and fix defects.
-You can check for add-on updates at any time by selecting Up Side Braille-Down from the NVDA menu and clicking Check for Updates.
+You can check for add-on updates at any time by selecting Upside Braille-Down from the NVDA menu and clicking Check for Updates.
 If an update is found, you will be prompted to update.
 Please follow the instructions to perform the update.

 Additionally, this add-on has a function that automatically checks for updates when NVDA starts.
-You can change the setting by selecting "Up Side Braille-Down" from the NVDA menu and running "Disable checking for updates at startup" or "Enable checking for updates at startup".
+You can change the setting by selecting "Upside Braille-Down" from the NVDA menu and running "Disable checking for updates at startup" or "Enable checking for updates at startup".

 ## 5. Copyright